Case Blue

-Case Blue (German: Fall Blau) was the Wehrmachts plan for the 1942 strategic summer offensive in southern Russia between 28 June and 24 November 1942, during World War II.
-The objective was to capture the oil fields of Baku (Azerbaijan SSR), Grozny and Maikop for two purposes: to enable the Germans to re-supply their low fuel stock and also to deny their use to the Soviet Union, thereby bringing about the complete collapse of the Soviet war effort.
+Case Blue (Fall Blau) was the Wehrmachts plan for the 1942 summer offensive in southern Russia between 28 June and 24 November 1942, during World War II.
+The objective was to capture the oil fields of Baku (Azerbaijan SSR), Grozny and Maikop, to enable the Germans to obtain fuel and also to deny it to the Soviet Union, bringing about the complete collapse of the Soviet war effort.

-After Operation Barbarossa failed to destroy the Soviet Union as a political and military threat the previous year, Adolf Hitler, the Führer of Nazi Germany, recognized that Germany was now locked in a war of attrition, and he was also aware that Germany was running low on fuel supply and would not be able to continue attacking deeper into enemy territory without more stock.
-With this in mind, Hitler ordered for the preparation of offensive plans for summer 1942 to secure the Soviet oil fields in the Caucasus.
-The operation involved a two-pronged attack: one from the Axis right flank against the oil fields of Baku, known as Operation Edelweiss, and one from the left flank to protect the first attack, moving in the direction of Stalingrad along the Don River, known as Operation Fischreiher.
+After Operation Barbarossa failed to destroy the Soviet Union as a political and military threat the previous year, Adolf Hitler recognized that Germany was now locked in a war of attrition and he was also aware that Germany had a chronic fuel shortage and would not be able to continue attacking deeper into Soviet territory without more.
+Hitler ordered the preparation of offensive plans for summer 1942 to secure the Soviet oil fields in the Caucasus.
+The operation involved a two-pronged attack: one from the Axis right flank against the oil fields of Baku, known as Operation Edelweiss, and one from the left flank to protect the flank of the first attack, moving in the direction of Stalingrad along the Don River, known as Operation Fischreiher.